Investors stick to bets even as dollar and bonds slip

 STICKING TO BETS

 For U.S. Treasury bond funds, the shakeout over the last month has wiped out their earlier gains.
-Fidelity and Vanguard's long-dated Treasuries funds, and, worth about $1 billion each, were among the biggest losers in their category, falling 5.3 percent during the sell-off, according to Lipper, a Thomson Reuters unit.
+Fidelity and Vanguard's long-dated Treasuries funds, (FLBAX.O) and (VUSTX.O), worth about $1 billion each, were among the biggest losers in their category, falling 5.3 percent during the sell-off, according to Lipper, a Thomson Reuters unit.

 Some managed futures funds that focus on financial futures and options suffered steep losses during the initial market move as well.
 In the last 30 days, managed futures funds tracked by Morningstar fell 5.1 percent, and are up just 1.2 percent on the year.